rrumale/machine-learning-live-labs/oml4r/oml4r-workshop/oml4r-workshop.md

 The summary() function in the result object shows standard deviation, proportion of variance explained by each principal component, and the cumulative proportion of variance.

-## Task 3: Build Regression Model for LTV Prediction & Validate Model
+## Task 3: Build Regression Model for LTV Prediction and Evaluate Model

 3.1: Create Ordered ORE Frame

 Use the primary key of a database table to order an ore.frame object.

+/* Oracle Machine Learning for R provides the ability to create ordered or unordered ore.frame objects.
+Using an ordered ore.frame object that is a proxy for a SQL query can be time-consuming for a large data set.
+Therefore, although OML4R attempts to create ordered ore.frame objects by default, it also provides the means of creating an unordered ore.frame object.

+The ore.warn.order global option specifies whether you want OML4R to display a warning message if you use an unordered ore.frame object in a function that requires ordering.
+If you know what to expect in an operation, then you might want to turn the warnings off so they do not appear in the output. */

 The set.seed() function sets the seed of R‘s random number generator, which is useful for creating simulations or random objects that can be reproduced.